Tips For Selling a House With Tenants

 You are going to need your tenants utmost cooperation in this situation so you best respect them by explaining completely the situation you are in and why you want to sell.

-Options for Selling with a Tenant
+Options for Selling a House With Tenants

 Tenants can wreak havoc on a sale.
 Some tenants can become angry when they discover that you are selling the home they live in.
-Other tenants are just not nice people to begin with.
-Still others are just dirty and will not keep the home in a good state for showings.
+Other tenants are just not nice people, to begin with.
+Still, others are just dirty and will not keep the home in a good state for showings.

 There are a lot of ways that tenants can throw a wrench in your sale, ultimately costing you money and causing unnecessary stress in an already stressful process.

-If you have this type of tenant, often the easiest course of action is to just wait until the lease expires and let the tenant leave.
-Once he or she is out of the house you can clean it up and make any necessary renovations to make the home appealing to buyers.
+If you have this type of tenant, often the easiest course of action is to wait until the lease expires and let the tenant leave.
+Once they are out of the house, you can clean it up and make any necessary renovations to make the home appealing to buyers.
 Then you and your agent can list the house and sell it like you would any other home.

-One of the most important variables in getting top dollar for a property is ease of access.
-If a home is impossible to show the days on market are going to grow.
-Days on market is a sellers enemy in real estate sales.
+One of the most important variables in getting top dollar for a property is the ease of access.
+If a home is impossible to show, the days on the market are going to grow.
+Days on the market is a seller’s enemy in real estate sales.
 Historically the longer a home is on the market, the larger the spread between the asking price and the eventual sale price.

-You may be one of those who was forced to rent the home when the market went bad.
+You may be one of those who were forced to rent the home when the market went bad.
 You may still not have the finances to cover the mortgage while the home remains empty.

 A good tenant will keep the place tidy and looking good so potential buyers will see what the house looks like with furniture in it – a plus for many buyers.